PrasannaAdiga/tech-notes/golang/03_struct.md

 In the above code we have created a variable `e` with zero value and constructed a variable `e2` with some value by using **struct literal construction**.

-We can also have an empty literal construction to create zero value struct which mainly used when we do not have the need to assign it to a variable, returning from a function or while passing it as a parameter to a function.
+We can also have an empty literal construction 'example{}' to create zero value struct which mainly used when we do not have the need to assign it to a variable, returning from a function or while passing it as a parameter to a function.

 ## Anonymous Struct
 ```